Be a considerate neighbor when you visit! This trail is one of my kids’ favorites.

-Bridgeview Trail in Oakland offers a whimsical 1.4 mile hike punctuated with the most charming and unique little rustic trolls hiding along the way.
-My four kids (ages 2, 4, 7, and 9) and I had so much fun ambling along the mostly flat and lush forested trail looking for the mischievous troll sculptures along the way.
+Bridgeview Trail in Oakland offers a whimsical 1.4-mile hike punctuated with the most charming and unique little rustic “trolls” hiding along the way.
+My four kids (ages 2, 4, 7, and 9) and I had so much fun ambling along the mostly flat and lush forested trail looking for the mischievous homemade sculptures.

 There’s something truly special about the oddball trolls peppered among the majestic redwoods and dripping vines that makes this small hike much grander and more exciting for children.
 While there is a bit of highway noise, a good amount of fellow hikers, and plenty of dogs, Bridgeview Trail is a truly delightful outing to engage your family’s imagination.

 Where to Find Bridgeview Trail